manhowong/manhowong/README.md

 -->

 I am a neuroscientist 🧠 / aspiring linguist 💻💬 currently working at the University of Pittsburgh.
-Visit my [personal site 🌐](https://manhowong.github.io/) to learn more about my interests and research 🤔
+Visit my [personal site](https://manhowong.github.io/) to learn more about my interests and research 🤔
-and connect with me on [LinkedIn 💼](https://www.linkedin.com/in/manhowong)!
+and connect with me on [LinkedIn](https://www.linkedin.com/in/manhowong)!